When commissioning, configuring or troubleshooting a Preseem appliance, you sometimes need low-level console access. Here's how.

 When you need to commission a Preseem appliance, configure (or reset) low-level parameters such as IP addresses, or simply need to troubleshoot a Preseem appliance, the console is the most reliable way to get that access.

-Laptop: This procedure requires you to have a laptop.
-We show you one running Windows, but the procedure could be adapted to other systems.
+Laptop: This procedure requires you to have a laptop or other device which has a USB port and serial console software.
+This article uses Windows, but the procedure could be adapted to other systems.